Arthur-Milchior/anki-enhance-main-window/counts.md

 Cards to review, which are due, but won't be seen today because of deck's configuration's limit. (review due - review today)

+### reviewed today
+Cards whose last review was today.
+(A card deleted after review is not counted anymore.
+A card reviewed and moved is counted in its new deck.
+A card reviewed many time is counted once. )

 ### unseen later
 Cards never seen, and won't be seen today because of deck's configuration's limit. (unseen - new today)

 ### repetition seen today
 Number of repetition of cards to see today which are not new

 ### repetition today
 Numbers of repetition of cards to see today